-If you haven’t tried writing for yourself before, I suggest you try writing for even 10 minutes a day.
+If you haven’t tried writing for yourself before, I suggest you try for even 10 minutes a day.
 But don’t just write anything.
-Try to write with intention and purpose.
+Write with intention and purpose.
 What does that mean, exactly?
 Assign a topic to each journal entry.
 Here are some examples of journal topics:

 - Why I’ve chosen to journal for the next 30 days

 - What I’m going to say to my boss